roman-vynar/django-datatables-queryset/README.md

 # Django DataTablesQuerySetMixin

-Server-side library to generate JSON data for JQuery DataTables from Django queryset.
+Server-side library to generate JSON data for JQuery DataTables from Django queryset result.
 Comes as Queryset mixin class to extend a single model queryset.
 Supports DataTables v1.10+ (no legacy support).

-License: Apache License, Version 2.0

 ## Features